Comparison

 Who should choose Vyre IDE?

-- Teams seeking a free AI-first coding environment with no licensing costs
+- Teams seeking a beta AI-first coding environment

-- Cross-functional teams that need zero-setup native desktop access
+- Cross-functional teams that need low-friction desktop rollout

 - Startups and small teams optimizing for unit costs